biteworks/InstaBox/README.md

 # InstaBox

-InstaBox is a Raspberry Pi Photobooth developed in Python
+InstaBox is a Raspberry Pi Photobooth developed in Python maintained by Tobias Wilhelm.

 ## Hardware Requirement
 1. Raspberry Pi